pioneers/PiElectrical/README.md

   5. git commit -m "Make your commit message short and with this format"
   5. **NOTE**: Commiting is like saving your file, but for all of PiE as well as your personal computer.
 And just like saving, Commit Early & Commit Often!
 6. Repeat Steps 4 and 5 until you are finished with your EAGLE work.
-7. Once you have made your last commit, push your files to the Smartsensors github repo: git push origin YOUR\_BRANCH 7..
+7. Once you have made your last commit, push your files to the PiElectrical github repo: git push origin YOUR\_BRANCH 7..
 If you get a merge conflict, contact the PMs for help.
 8. If **completely** done, submit a Pull Request